sampsyo/cs6120/content/blog/2019-11-13-gep.md/index.md

 ## Pointer Sizes and Tracking Allocations

-In the above examples, we could always tell how big our memory allocations were since they were allocated with static sizes. `int tmp[10]` comprises of two static allocations: 1) a single pointer-sized memory cell (to contain the local variable `tmp`); 2) a memory cell containing 10 integers (the memory pointed to by `tmp`).
+In the above examples, we could always tell how big our memory allocations were since they were allocated with static sizes. `int tmp[10]` comprises two static allocations: 1) a single pointer-sized memory cell (to contain the local variable `tmp`); 2) a memory cell containing 10 integers (the memory pointed to by `tmp`).

 In many cases, the sizes of arrays may be difficult or impossible to determine at compile